The Fallout table from Bethesda Pinball features a Nuka-Cola machine in the background!

 Visiting the Necropolis in Fallout?
 Be sure to swing by the motel for a refreshing Nuka-Cola!

-Sierra Petrovita, curator of the Nuka-Cola Museum in Girdershade, is the patron saint of the Video Game Soda Machine Project.
+Sierra Petrovita, curator of the Nuka-Cola Museum in Girdershade, is the patron saint of the Video Game Soda Machine Project, and this pristine Nuka-Cola machine is her pride and joy.
 Here’s a better look at the rest of the museum.

 Finally, click through to view concept art of the Nuka-Cola machine from Fallout 3 by Adam Adamowicz.
 Read more